jcurl/code.research/qnx/scripts/README.md

 ## 2. Building using Makefile

-There is a `Makefile` in this directory, which allows executing all the podman containers with the combinations of targets and different compilers to check for compatibility.
+There is a `Makefile` in this directory, which allows executing all the `podman` containers with the combinations of targets and different compilers to check for compatibility.

 From the `scripts` directory, run `make`.
 It will run `build.sh` to build the containers, and execute each variant (GCC and Clang), with the output of the build in `qnx/build/<dir>`.
+A container is only built the first time and upstream changes are not automatically pulled.
+You will need to delete the image and rebuild to obtain a new image.

 Compilation stops on a build failure.